apache/ignite-3/modules/transactions/README.md

 executed in atomic way (either all changes all applied, or nothing at all) with a serializable isolation.

 Transactions support is supposed to be icremental.
 In the first approach, we are trying to put existing ideas from ignite 2 to the new replication infrastructure.
-In the next phases, MVCC support shoudl be added to avoid blocking reads and some other optimization, like parallel commits from <sup id="a1">[1](#f1)</sup>
+In the next phases, MVCC support should be added to avoid blocking reads and some other optimization, like parallel commits from <sup id="a1">[1](#f1)</sup>

 # Transaction protocol design